Home » Healthy Nutrition » Healthy Diets

 Gluten-free

-First, let’s look at why having gluten-free products is important.
+First, let’s look at why having products is important.
 Gluten isprotein that exists naturally in grains like wheat, rye, barley and their crossbreeds.Eliminating it from your diet isn’t necessarily healthier.
-However, people with celiac cannot eat gluten.
+However, people with celiac disease cannot eat gluten.
 The protein attacks the lining of their small intestines, which results in nutrients being improperly absorbed, and this can lead to other diseases like anemia, osteoporosis or diabetes.

 Rhonda Kane, a registered dietitian and consumer safety officer at the FDA, discusses who really needs to eat gluten-free products (and who doesn’t) in an article called “A Glimpse at ‘Gluten-Free’ Food Labeling” on the FDA’s website: